 Four Ways to Add eSATA to Your iMac

 The latest Intel iMac line is a killer desktop, from its brilliant screen to its excellent performance.
-But it's a little lacking when it comes to expansion: A workstation really needs more I/O than five USB and one FireWire port!
-Since I'm a storage fanatic, my attention naturally turns toward eSATA, and I'm not the only one.
-Although I've come up with three different methods … [Read more...] about Four Ways to Add eSATA to Your iMac
+But it’s a little lacking when it comes to expansion: A workstation really needs more I/O than five USB and one FireWire port!
+Since I’m a storage fanatic, my attention naturally turns toward eSATA, and I’m not the only one.
+Although I’ve come up with three different methods of adding eSATA to my iMac, I haven’t yet taken the plunge and made it happen.

 How Should An External Hard Drive Be Attached?

-Ask a Pack Rat: Another great question in my mailbox: I bought a 3rd SATA drive, and have nowhere to put it in my PowerMac G5.
+I bought a 3rd SATA drive, and have nowhere to put it in my PowerMac G5.
 I forgot there was only room for 2 inside!
 I do audio recording: Lots of Digital Performer, plus a bit of Pro Tools.
-I recently bought a new 1 TB Hitachi drive and don't know how to house it.
-Here are my choices: External FW400 … [Read more...] about How Should An External Hard Drive Be Attached?
+I recently bought a new 1 TB Hitachi drive and don’t know how to house it.

 Lemons Into Lemonade: Seagate Repackages SATA As GoFlex